 Words have power.
-They encourage, heal, comfort, criticize, hurt; it all depends whether you choose to use them in a beneficial or a destructive way.
-They affect adults, children, and also plants.
+They encourage, heal, comfort, criticize, hurt; it all depends whether you choose to use them for good or evil.
+They affect adults, children, and plants alike.

 This week on You Had Me At Gardening we explore how plants react when exposed to different types of rhetoric, more specifically how plant growth is affected.
 For that reason, we chose the famous speech I have a Dream of Martin Luther King, and a speech by Adolf Hitler.
 We conducted the experiment using bean seeds as they’re known to grow quickly.